 Many Evangelicals don't see the point of the Rosary and others feel it is blasphemous.
-I was listening to the famous Evangelical Pastor, Chuck Swindoll:
+The famous Evangelical Pastor, Chuck Swindol said:

 I was on an airplane where there was a lot of turbulence, and a lady was clutching her beads like they were going to save her!